 Applying to use HPC services

-Submitting your forms by the deadlines is important to ensure a timely allocation of resource while considering the needs of all users.
-In the past, late requests have usually been allocated some resource.
-However, demand now significantly exceeds available resource and in future late requests will be allocated at a subsequent meeting of the committee (approximately six months later).
+Submitting your forms by the deadline is important to ensure a timely allocation of resource while considering the needs of all users.
+In the past, late requests were usually accepted.
+Demand now significantly exceeds available resource and late requests will not be accepted.
+They will be allocated at a subsequent meeting of the committee (approximately six months later).

 Applying to use NEXCS: Please follow the above guidelines and apply as for ARCHER.

 We welcome new applicants to NERC's High Performance Computing Facilities.
 Before applying, all applicants must contact the relevant consortia leader (contact details below).